Spotify has been caught hosting playlists glorifying the accused Christchurch terrorist and his attacks.

 "We are continuously developing, improving, and implementing monitoring technology that identifies content in our service that violates our policy and/or user guidelines," a spokesperson told Newshub.

 "Spotify has made the editorial decision to remove this profile and these playlists as they violate our user guidelines.
-We realize how this content may be upsetting for users so we've decided to take swift action and remove it from the platform."
+We realise how this content may be upsetting for users so we've decided to take swift action and remove it from the platform."